mathstud/Fundamentals-of-GPU-Accelerated-Workflows-with-CUDA-Python/README.md

 # Fundamentals-of-GPU-Accelerated-Workflows-with-CUDA-Python
-Workshop hosted by Nvidia.
-Attended in-person at NVIDIA GTC 2026 at the San Jose Convention Center.
+In-person workshop hosted at NVIDIA GTC 2026 at the San Jose Convention Center.

+This repository has the assignments, exercises, and other coursework related to obtain the certification.